raggedkarma/godbreakersaga/src/honour-lies/gameplay.md

 ![pivot move](/resources/images/honour-lies/pivot-move.png)

 #### Single Stand Unit
-A unit with a singe stand remaining may only move by shifting once in an aligned direction its full base size, then rotating up to 90 degrees.
+To make any move a unit with a singe stand, place one a removed stand in full alignment, then remove the original stand.
+Once moved, you may rotate the new stand up to 90 degrees.

 ![single stand move](/resources/images/honour-lies/single-stand-move.png)

 ### March
-A unit may not march if engaged or in difficult terrain.
+A unit may not march if disordered, engaged or in difficult terrain.
 A march is another **Advance** move, as detailed above.

 ### Melee
 An engaged unit must now fight a [melee combat](#combat):